richardadonnell/Upwork-Job-Scraper/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+GNU General Public License v3.0 (GPL-3.0)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

-For more details, see the [LICENSE](LICENSE) file in the project repository.
+For the full license text, please see the LICENSE file in the root directory of this source tree or visit https://www.gnu.org/licenses/gpl-3.0.html.

-The GPL-3.0 license ensures that the software remains free and open source.
-It requires that any modifications or derivative works based on this project must also be released under the same license terms.

 ## Disclaimer